top of page

 Ægir_edited.jpg

 Ægir has completed more than 1000 dives in locations mainly within the Norwegian-Greenland Sea, as well as other places of interest, to support the multi disciplinary scientific work from various institutions.
-The metadata from these dives, are accessible on an online database.
+The metadata from these dives, are accessible in an online database which you can access via the button below.

 bottom of page